lilashih/how-browsers-work/4-2-TheFlowOfConstructingTheTree.md

 - Node insertion to the DOM tree calls the new node attach method.

 ## Viewport
-Viewport is the dimensions of root render object:
+Viewport is the dimensions of root render object.

 ### Root Render Object
 - Processing the html and body tags results in the construction of the render tree root.